Read This First

 Prompt 3: To address claims of “self-evident” presuppositional knowledge, I would posit that beliefs that exceed the degree of inductive regularity available to the mind of the subject are irrational.
 And to say the beliefs warrant full certainty is logically incoherent.
 Interestingly, that also include logic since our confidence in logic also accrues to merely a high inductive density rather than to full certainty.
 Is this argument solid?

-The anchors here are Self-evident, Prior to an examination of presuppositions, elaborate on the notion, and Inductive Density and the Limits of Confidence.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Self-evident, Prior to an examination of presuppositions, elaborate on the notion, and Inductive Density and the Limits of Confidence in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Presuppositions tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.